Why internet safety matters for children

 School-age children like going online to look at videos, play games and connect with friends and family.
-They might also be using the internet for schoolwork and homework.
-They can do this using computers, mobile phones, tablets, TVs and other internet-connected devices, including toys.
+They might also be using the internet for schoolwork, homework or hobbies.
+School-age children can go online using computers, mobile phones, tablets, smart watches, TVs and other internet-connected devices, including toys.

 Because school-age children are starting to be independent online and might go online unsupervised, there are more internet safety risks for them than there are for younger children.
-There are particular risks if your child uses the internet to communicate with others – for example, on social media or within games.
+There are particular risks if your child uses the internet to communicate with others – for example, on messaging apps, on social media or in games.

 When you take some practical internet safety precautions, you protect your child from potentially harmful or inappropriate content and activities.
+You also teach your child skills for using the internet safely on their own.
 And your child gets to make the most of their online experience, with its potential for learning, exploring, being creative and connecting with others.

 Internet safety risks for school-age children

-There are four main kinds of internet risks for children.
+There are 4 main kinds of internet safety risks for children.

-For school-age children these risks include things that they might find upsetting, disgusting or otherwise uncomfortable, if they come across them accidentally.
-This might include sexual content in games, pornography, images of cruelty to animals, and real or simulated violence.
+For school-age children these risks include things that they might find upsetting, disgusting or otherwise uncomfortable.
+This might include sexual content in games or movies, pornography, images of cruelty to animals, and real or simulated violence.

 These risks include children coming into contact with people they don’t know or with adults posing as children online.
 For example, a child might be persuaded to share personal information with strangers, provide contact details after clicking on pop-up messages, or meet in person with someone they’ve met online.

-These risks include children signing up to unfair contracts, terms or conditions that they aren’t aware of or don’t understand.
+These risks include children signing up to contracts, membership agreements, or terms and conditions that they aren’t aware of or don’t understand.
 For example, children might click a button that allows a business to send them inappropriate marketing messages or collect their personal or family data.
 Or children might use a toy, app or device with weak internet security, which leaves them open to identity theft or fraud.

-- Create a family media plan.
-It’s best to create your plan with your child and ask them for suggestions.
+- Create a family media plan, and involve your child.
 Your plan could cover things like screen-free areas in your house, internet safety rules like not giving out personal information, and programs and apps that are OK for your child to use.

 - Use child-friendly search engines like Kiddle or Kidtopia, or content providers like ABC Kids, CBeebies, YouTube Kids and KIDOZ, or messaging apps like Messenger Kids.

-- Check privacy settings and location services, use parental controls, and use safe search settings on browsers, apps, search engines and YouTube.
-Limit camera and video functions so your child doesn’t accidentally take photos of themselves or others.
+- Check privacy settings and location services, use parental controls, use safe search settings on browsers, apps, search engines and YouTube, and limit camera and video functions.

 - Block in-app purchases and disable one-click payment options on your devices.